 Does your navigation need help?

 One way to assess your website is to simply count the number of menu items in your navigation.
-A good rule of thumb is to keep it to no more than seven choices.
+A good rule of thumb is to keep it to between three and six choices.
 Any more than that, and you may be stretching your readers’ attention spans.

-Let’s take a look at this example, from our favorite sample site Make Believe Coffee (using the Prague template):
+Let’s take a look at this example, from our favorite sample site, Jimdo Café:

-In the first example, there are 13 menu items in the top navigation, and it’s breaking into two lines.
+In the first example, there are 11 menu items in the navigation bar.
 As a reader, it’s hard (not to mention pretty boring) to scan through all of them when all you probably want is a cup of coffee.

-In the second example, we’ve streamlined the navigation based on the most important information visitors will probably be looking for when they come to our site.
-This helps our users and makes the website look much cleaner and more organized, too.
-Because we’re no longer “breaking” the template with too many navigation items, you’ll notice that the template’s original horizontal lines reappear, which frame the menu nicely.
+In the second example, we’ve streamlined the navigation based on the most important information visitors will probably be looking for when they come to our website.
+This helps our users and makes the website look much cleaner and more organized too.

-2. Create subpages and dropdown menus.
 This is a really easy way to fit more items in your navigation without clutter.
-In the example below, “Beverages” and “Desserts” don’t really need their own space in the top navigation.
+In the example below, “Breakfast” and “Coffee & Tea” don’t really need their own space in the top navigation.
 They make sense nestled underneath “Menu.”
-You can turn a regular page into a subpage from the Edit Navigation menu.
+You can turn a regular page into a subpage from the Pages menu.

-3. Cut, cut, cut!
 Some pages might not be necessary at all.
-In the Make Believe Coffee example above, you may not need a separate page for maps—you could incorporate that information on your Location page.
-The same goes for Opening Hours—since that’s info most people will want to find right away, you might just put your hours right on your homepage or in your sidebar/footer.
+In our Jimdo Café example above, you may not need a separate page for maps—you could incorporate that information on your Locations page.
+The same goes for Opening Hours—since that’s info most people will want to find right away, you might just put your hours right on your homepage or add this text to your footer.

 If you need help thinking through which pages are the most important, check out this post on the three questions that will help you plan your website.